 - Seminar (Constructing Success: Foundations and Bridges)

-The heart of the STATE Program is an instructional seminar on successful learning strategies and harnessing support services for life long impact.
-A dynamic MSU faculty member leads a personalized experience that fosters growth and achievement of goals.
+The heart of the STATE Program is an instructional seminar on successful learning strategies and harnessing support services for lifelong impact.
+STATE participants develop awareness, acceptance, critical thinking skills, and positive study habits necessary for academic excellence.
+Dynamic MSU academic specialists facilitate a personalized experience that fosters growth and achievement of goals.
 Regular meetings with program staff occur throughout the semester, creating opportunities to evaluate the efficacy of new academic techniques and to integrate all components of the program.

-- Peer Mentors: Each program participant is paired with a peer mentor who demonstrates academic success, despite having a learning disability.
-Mentors meet with their proteges on a regular basis throughout the semester.
+The STATE Program also includes peer mentoring.
+Each STATE participant is grouped into a team which is supported by each of the peer mentors.
+These mentors are students registered with RCPD who demonstrate academic success despite having a learning disability.
+Mentors attend each session of the seminar and are available to the STATE participants throughout the semester.
 This relationship assists in adapting and implementing seminar ideas to fit individual needs and experiences.
-Students develop awareness, acceptance, critical thinking skills and positive study habits necessary for academic excellence.
-Peer mentors are trained to build on the students' exiting knowledge while introducing new resources.
+Peer mentors are trained to build on students' knowledge while introducing new resources.
 STATE Program students may later become peer mentors, an experience that will further develop leadership skills.

 STATE Program in Action

-- The STATE Program oral history clip presentation demonstrates the work the program achieves through the words of actual instructors, mentors and participants.
+The STATE Program oral history clip presentation demonstrates the work the program achieves through the words of actual instructors, mentors and participants.

 This donor-supported program provides awareness and expanded opportunity for persons with disabilities.
 You can help support this initiative or find out more about other RCPD programs and giving opportunities by visiting the Make a Gift page.